phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.4.5 =
+* Performance improvements
+* Fixed an issue that was causing empty strings to get inserted in the database
+* Improvements to detecting dynamic js strings earlier
+* Fixes some urls for sitemap
+* We now check if str_get_html is successful to avoid fatal error
+* Fixed regular string loaded by ajax not detected in translation editor
+* We now allow translating WooCommerce product base name separately from selected variations
+* Fixed WooCommerce cart details not being translated when changing language
+* Fixed Automatic Google Translation on languages not published yet
+* Fixed Translation Editor not working in default language when no translation language is published yet
+* Fixed gettext wrapping characters showing up in WooCommerce Shipping taxes metabox on Order pages

 = 1.4.4 =
 * Added more filters
 * Make sure we do not insert empty strings in the gettext translation table